History of graphic design: Information signs: ISOTYPE

-As Lupton argues: Neurath suggested "two central rules for generating the vocabulary of international pictures: reduction, for determining the style of individual signs; and consistency, for giving a group of signs the appearance of a coherent system".
-Reduction means finding the simplest expression of an object.
-For instance, silouette is a basic technique for reduction.
-It emulates the shadow of the image without any human intervention.
-Thus, it is a natural cast rather than a cultural interpretation.
-The sign as geometric representation of reality is both a rhetorical connotation and a practical technique for many symbol designers.
-Martin Krampen suggested "simplified realism;" he urged designers to "start from silhouette photographs of objects...and then by subtraction...obtain silouette pictographs."
+As Ellen Lupton argues, Neurath suggested:

-Gerd Arntz (1900–1988) was born in a German family of traders and manufacturers.
-He was a socio-political activist in Düsseldorf, where he joined a movement that aimed to turn Germany into a radical-socialist state form.
-As a revolutionary artist, Arntz was connected to the Cologne-based ‘progressive artists group’ (Gruppe progressiver Künstler Köln) and depicted the life of workers and the class struggle in abstracted figures on woodcuts.
-Published in leftist magazines, his work was noticed by Otto Neurath who for his ‘Vienna method of visual statistics’ needed a designer of pictograms that could summarize a subject at a glance.
+Gerd Arntz was a socio-political activist in Düsseldorf, where he joined a movement that aimed to turn Germany into a radical-socialist state form.
+As a revolutionary artist, Arntz was connected to the Cologne-based "progressive artists group" (Gruppe progressiver Künstler Köln) and depicted the life of workers and the class struggle in abstracted figures on woodcuts.
+Published in leftist magazines, his work was noticed by Otto Neurath who for his "Vienna method of visual statistics" needed a designer of pictograms that could summarize a subject at a glance.
 Neurath invited the young artists to come to Vienna in 1928, and work on further developing his ISOTYPE.
-Arntz designed around 4000 different pictograms and abstracted illustrations for this system.
+Arntz designed around 4,000 different pictograms and abstracted illustrations for this system.

-Neurath's motto was ‘words divide, images unite’.
-Many of his designs together with those of his protégé Gerd Arntz were the forebears of pictograms we now encounter everywhere, such as the man and woman on toilet doors.
+Neurath's motto was "words divide, images unite".
+Many of his designs, together with those of his protégé Gerd Arntz, were the forebears of pictograms we now encounter everywhere, such as the man and woman on toilet doors.
 As Marina Vishmidt suggests: "Neurath's pictograms owe much to the Modernist belief that reality may be modified by being codified – standardised, easy-to-grasp templates as a revolution in human affairs.